-Methods: The process to produce this 2009 update included a Pub Med search using search fields established by the Committee: 1) COPD OR chronic bronchitis OR emphysema, All Fields, All Adult: 19+ years, only items with abstracts, Clinical Trial, Human; and 2) COPD OR chronic bronchitis OR emphysema AND systematic, All Fields, only items with abstracts, human.
-Publications in peer review journals not captured by Pub Med can be submitted to individual members of the Committee providing an abstract and the full paper were submitted in (or translated into) English.
+Process: To produce the updated documents a Pub Med search is done using search fields established by the Committee: 1) COPD OR chronic bronchitis OR emphysema, All Fields, All Adult: 19+ years, only items with abstracts, Clinical Trial, Human; and 2) COPD OR chronic bronchitis OR emphysema AND systematic, All Fields, only items with abstracts, human.
+The first search includes publications for July 1-December 30 for review by the Committee during the ATS meeting.
+The second search includes publications for January 1 - June 30 for review by the Committee during the ERS meeting.
+(Publications that appear after June 30 will be considered in the first phase of the following year.)

+Publications in peer review journals not captured by Pub Med can be submitted to the Chair, GOLD Science Committee, providing an abstract and the full paper are submitted in (or translated into) English.

-All members of the Committee received a summary of citations and all abstracts.
-Each abstract was assigned to two Committee members, although all members were offered the opportunity to provide an opinion on any abstract.
-Members evaluated the abstract or, up to her/his judgment, the full publication, by answering specific written questions from a short questionnaire, and to indicate if the scientific data presented impacted on recommendations in the GOLD report.
-If so, the member was asked to specifically identify modifications that should be made.
-The entire GOLD Science Committee met on a regular basis to discuss each individual publication that was indicated to have an impact on COPD management and prevention by at least 1 member of the Committee, and to reach a consensus on the changes in the report.
-Disagreements were decided by vote.
+All members of the Committee receive a summary of citations and all abstracts.
+Each abstract is assigned to two Committee members, although all members are offered the opportunity to provide an opinion on any abstract.
+Members evaluate the abstract or, up to her/his judgment, the full publication, by answering four specific written questions from a short questionnaire, and to indicate if the scientific data presented impacts on recommendations in the GOLD report.
+If so, the member is asked to specifically identify modifications that should be made.

+The entire GOLD Science Committee meets twice yearly to discuss each publication that was considered by at least 1 member of the Committee to potentially have an impact on the COPD management.
+The full Committee then reaches a consensus on whether to include it in the report, either as a reference supporting current recommendations, or to change the report.
+In the absence of consensus, disagreements are decided by an open vote of the full Committee.
 Recommendations by the Committee for use of any medication are based on the best evidence available from the literature and not on labeling directives from government regulators.
+The Committee does not make recommendations for therapies that have not been approved by at least one regulatory agency.

-Summary of Recommendations in the 2009 Update: Between July 1, 2008 and June 30, 2009, 333 articles met the search criteria.
-Of the 333, 19 papers were identified to have an impact on the GOLD report that was posted on the website in December 2009 either by: 1) confirming, that is, adding or replacing an existing reference; or 2) modifying, that is, changing the text or introducing a concept requiring a new recommendation to the report.
-Several additional papers were identified as having a potential impact on a revised report that will be released in 2011 (Section D below).
+As an example of the workload of the Committee, for the 2010 update, between July 1, 2009 and June 30, 2010, 182 articles met the search criteria.
+Of the 182, 16 papers were identified to have an impact on the GOLD report posted on the website in December 2010 either by: A) modifying, that is, changing the text or introducing a concept requiring a new recommendation to the report, or B) confirming, that is, adding or replacing an existing reference.